-The Company paid \$24.7 million in cash, net of cash acquired, for 100% of the outstanding stock of Horizon Scientific.
-The purchase price was subject to cash and net working capital adjustments of \$0.3 million which was paid during the quarter along with deferred compensation of up to \$8.4 million.
+The Company paid \$25.0 million in cash, net of cash acquired, for 100% of the outstanding stock of Horizon Scientific.
+The purchase price was subject to cash and net working capital adjustments of \$0.3 million which was paid during the first quarter of fiscal year 2018 along with deferred compensation of up to \$8.4 million.
 The purchase price was allocated to the net tangible and identifiable intangible assets acquired and liabilities assumed based on their fair values on the closing date.